New Hampshire DWI Attorney

 Aggravated DWIs become Class B Felony offense where there is a collision resulting in serious bodily injury to the person driving or another person.
 A Class B Felony is punishable by a sentence of up to 3 ½ to 7 years in prison and a $4,000 fine, however, there are some minimum mandatory penalties in the case of a Felony Aggravated DWI.
 There is a minimum 35 day jail sentence in the House of Corrections.
 Twenty one days of this sentence shall be suspended upon scheduling a substance use disorder evaluation within 30 days of release, completion of the substance use disorder evaluation within 60 days of release and compliance with the service plan developed.
 There is also a minimum 18 month license loss, which may be reduced to 12 months based upon compliance with these treatment requirements and installation of an ignition interlock device for the period of the suspended sentence and/or 1 to 2 years.
 There is a minimum fine of $1,000 plus Penalty Assessment.
 The court may require random urine screening.
 There is also a 6 month administrative suspension imposed for a first offense.

 Felony convictions must be taken seriously.
 There are several collateral consequences which flow from a Felony conviction.
-Employment applications, loan applications and firearm ownership may all be impacted by Felony level convictions.
+Employment applications, loan applications and firearm ownership may all be impacted by felony level convictions.
 The impacts of being a "felon" may be lifelong, substantially redefining a person's liberty, family and employment circumstances.
 Where the consequences are so grave, our attorneys can help.
 We work with clients and prosecutors to develop a plan and a path to mitigate against these consequences where possible.
-In other instances, we try our cases, applying our decades of trial experience to your charge.
+In other instances, our NH DWI lawyers try cases, applying our decades of trial experience to your charge.

 Expungements - DWI